ianstormtaylor/slate/docs/reference/slate/change.md

 }
 ```

+### `normalize`

+`normalize() => Void`

+This method normalizes the document with the value's schema.
+This should run automatically-you should not need to call this method unless you have manually disabled normalization (and you should rarely, if ever, need to manually disable normalization).
+The vast majority of changes, whether by the user or invoked programmatically, will run `normalize` by default to ensure the document is always in adherence to its schema. `withoutNormalization` also runs `normalize` upon completion.

+> 🤖 If you must use this method, use it sparingly and strategically.
+Calling this method can be very expensive as it will run normalization on all of the nodes in your document.

 ### `withoutNormalization`

 `withoutNormalization(customChange: Function) => Change`

 This method calls the provided `customChange` function with the current instance of the `Change` object as the first argument.
-While `customChange` is executing, normalization is temporarily suppressed, but normalization will be executed once the `customChange` function completes execution.
+Normalization is suspended while `customChange` is executing, but will be run after `customChange` completes.

-The purpose of `withoutNormalization` is to allow a sequence of change operations that should not be interrupted by normalization.
+This method can be used to allow a sequence of change operations that should not be interrupted by normalization.
 For example:

 ```js
 /**